Chaitanya-Panicker/Chaitanya-Panicker/README.md

-- 🌱 I’m currently learning **PowerBI, Tableau, MS Excel, SQL, Python to strengthen my ability to turn raw data into meaningful insights**
+- 🌱 I’m currently learning **PowerBI, MS Excel, SQL, Python to strengthen my ability to turn raw data into meaningful insights**

 - 💬 I enjoy the process of **data cleaning and visualization**